Fl4gu1z0wsky/CEH/README.md

 **Session Hijacking** - Also known as cookie hijacking, it exploits a valid computer session to gain unauthorized access.
 The HTTP cookies can be stolen by an intermediary computer or access to the saved cookies on the victim's computer.

 **Insecure direct object references** - IDOR are a cybersecurity issue that occurs when a web application developer uses an identifier for direct access to an internal implementation object but provides no additional access control and/or authorization checks (e.g. https://www.example.com/transaction.php?id=74656, there is no check on the id provided).

+**Pharming attack** - A victim is redirected to a fake website by modifying their host configuration file or exploiting DNS vulnerabilities.
+While phishing attack provides a URL similar to a real one in order to mimic a legitimate site.

 **Wrapping attacks** - Injecting a faked element into the message structure so that a valid signature covers the unmodified element while the faked one is processed by the application logic.
 This type of attack usually occurs during the translation of SOAP messages in the Transport Layer Service (TLS) layer between the web server and valid user.
 The message body will be duplicated and sent to the server as a valid user.